-- Potential increased supply of marine aggregate into the main urban centres in West and South Yorkshire as an alternative to land won supply could affect future supply patterns from the NY sub-region.
-The extent to which this may occur is currently unknown. - Potential imports from further away (including from overseas sources) in response to increased road haulage costs of other commercial factors.
-The extent to which this may occur is currently unknown. - 108.
+- Imports from further away (including from overseas sources) in response to increased road haulage costs or other commercial factors might also occur.
+The extent to which this may occur is currently unknown. - 95.
 The likelihood of any of the above issues arising and the extent to which they may impact on availability of aggregate will be strongly influenced by a range of factors, including commercial decisions taken by industry.
-They are identified here in order to facilitate monitoring of future trends in supply patterns and to help inform coordination between relevant mineral planning authorities within and around the Yorkshire and Humber area. - 109.
+They are identified here in order to facilitate monitoring of future trends in supply patterns and to help inform coordination between relevant mineral planning authorities within and around the Yorkshire and Humber area. - 96.
 Overall this assessment concludes that there is no basis to assume a substantially different pattern of supply in the near term, compared to that which has operated in recent years, although in the mid to longer term it is more likely that changes in supply patterns may start to occur in response to some of the factors identified above.
 This assessment will need to be kept under review in order to identify any emerging trends in supply and demand.